parthgithub2005/parthgithub2005/README.md

 - 👋 Hi, I’m @parthgithub2005
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently learning Computer Science and Engineering
 - 💞️ I’m looking to collaborate on Github

 <!---